kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 This "VisualTestingInKatalonStudio_Reborn" project is a mere demonstration how to utilize the `materialstore` library in Katalon Studio.

-## Inspection, not Test

-I named my previous project as "Visual Testing".
-I think that this naming was not very good.
-To me, a word *testing* means to check if a system behaves as I expect.
-On the other hand, *inspection* means looking around a system for anything unexpected observed.
-This project does not really *test it*, but it does help me to *inspect it*.

-Now I want to name my new project as **Visual Inspection**.
-I think it is a better naming.

 ## Examples in Katalon Studio

 ### Creating a project, resolving external dependencies